Strangers (2017 TV series)

-Strangers is an American comedy-drama series created by Mia Lidofsky that premiered on September 4, 2017, on Facebook Watch.
+Strangers is an American comedy-drama web series created by Mia Lidofsky that premiered on September 4, 2017, on Facebook Watch.
 The series stars Zoë Chao and Meredith Hagner and is executive produced by Lidofsky, Jesse Peretz, Michael B. Clark, Alex Turtletaub, M. Blair Brown, and Neena Beber.

 Premise

 The first season follows "Isobel, a young woman living in Los Angeles who rents out her extra room on Airbnb.
 She finds herself in need of extra cash after boyfriend moves out when she cheats on him with a woman.
 As she struggles to make sense of her shifting sexuality, an eccentric cast of characters rotate through her house, bringing both inconveniences and unexpected wisdom."

 The second season follows Isobel as she "switches from host to renter when she moves across the country with her best friend, Cam.
 On the cusp of 30 and now living in NYC, it's Isobel's year to explore the many different paths to adulthood, starting with a new neighborhood each episode.
 As a woman living fully in the bi-sphere (bisexual, biracial, and now bi-coastal), Isobel is saying yes to life and asking the most difficult question: where do you belong when you’re in between everything?"